Esports Governance and its Failures

 In general, governing bodies should take their governing role much more seriously.
 Publishers are still the most legitimate authority, and their interventions are seen as the go-to solution for problems.
 The governing bodies seem satisfied with a secondary role, in which they can determine minor forms of policy or make deals that are only beneficial for their own members.

-In order to become a true GSO, the organisation needs to be seen as more legitimate than a publisher.
+In order to become a true GSO, the organization needs to be seen as more legitimate than a publisher.
 This is obviously difficult because, as was already mentioned, the publishers own the game studios that create a game.
 Where GSOs can step in, however, is by providing policy and governance in areas where publishers’ governance is lacking, for instance by tackling some of the problems mentioned in the first chapter.
 One positive consequence of this is that GSOs get some much-needed output legitimacy.
-Secondly, this also creates a framework that other organisations, whether they are a team, tournament organiser, or publisher, can easily subscribe to.
+Secondly, this also creates a framework that other organizations, whether they are a team, tournament organizer, or publisher, can easily subscribe to.

-However, it can be argued that IeSf and WESA, or any (new) governing authority should not be too worried about free-rider behaviour.
-When providing governance on the subjects mentioned in chapter 1, free-riding is not a large risk, as these policies should be explicitly tied to the governing body, and any claims that these policies are being followed without being a member of the organisation are easily identified as illegitimate.
+However, IeSf and WESA, or any (new) governing authority should not be too worried about free-rider behavior.
+When providing governance on the subjects mentioned in chapter 1, free-riding is not a large risk, as these policies should be explicitly tied to the governing body, and any claims that these policies are being followed without being a member of the organization are easily identified as illegitimate.

-Currently, each esport is individually governed by a games publisher.
+Currently, each esports is individually governed by a game publisher.
 They operate with complete legitimacy, based upon the fact that the game is their intellectual property.
 This means their legitimacy is not based on outcome, but rather on input.
 This is a major difference from governing bodies in traditional sports whose existence is at least to some degree based upon the outcomes.
 Another difference is that games publishers do not derive their existence from esports, but rather from selling games.
 For traditional GSOs the reliance on their sport is a small guarantee that they won’t act too strongly against the interests of the sport and actors within that sport.
 In esports that guarantee currently does not exist.